Surge of Americans tests limits of Cuba's tourism industry

 American tourism is still banned under the U.S. trade embargo but U.S. citizens and residents are allowed to visit under 12 categories including for religious, sporting and educational exchanges.

-In one of his first moves after rapprochement, Obama made it easier for those 12 categories of travelers to go to Cuba.
+In one of his first moves after rapprochement, Obama made it easier for those 12 categories of travellers to go to Cuba.

 The increased presence of Americans is especially noticeable in Havana, and because there has been little enforcement of the tourism ban, some are also enjoying Cuba's beaches and bars with little effort to disguise their intentions.